 As the Baby Boom population ages and enters nursing homes and assisted living facilities, it’s not just up to the loved ones of the residents to keep them safe.
 If you witness any type of elderly abuse: physical, verbal, emotional, financial or on social media, report it immediately to the proper authorities.
 You could help prevent that person from ever abusing a helpless elderly person again.

 Knapp & Roberts’ expert Arizona nursing home abuse attorneys have been fighting elder abuse for more than 25 years.
-If someone you love has fallen victim to abuse, contact our Phoenix law firm today for a free consultation to learn how we can help.
+If someone you love has fallen victim to abuse, contact our Phoenix personal injury law firm today for a free consultation to learn how we can help.
 We have a superior track record of holding assisted living and nursing home facilities accountable when they fail in their duty to deliver proper care, and have won settlements and verdicts in the millions of dollars for our clients.
 We care.
 We listen.
 And we can help.
 Call us at 480-991-7677 today or fill out the Do I Have a Case form on our website.

 The personal injury attorneys in Phoenix, Arizona, at Knapp & Roberts have the compassion and trial lawyer skills to tell your story to a jury.
 We will get to know you and your family so that we can help the jury understand what has happened to you and your family and how it has changed your lives.
 Obtain the compensation necessary for the injuries and losses you have suffered.